 Throughout her recovery and the continuing struggles of daily life, Christ’s abiding presence has been her source of strength and peace in suffering.
 And it is the source of her message to others.

-Watch the documentary Chelsey Lauren Story and continue reading Chelsey’s inspiring story below.
+Watch the documentary Chelsey Lauren Story below and continue reading Chelsey’s inspiring story.

 Minister alongside Chelsey to people impacted by spinal cord and brain injuries through your ongoing or one-time support in any amount.

 By her own account, Chelsey Lauren lived an ordinary life as a young, middle-class wife and mother in Rock Hill, South Carolina.
 When a tragic car accident left her near death and completely paralyzed, her life became anything but ordinary—forever.

 On May 11, 2010, Chelsey left home to pick up her son from preschool.
 While turning off her street, a pickup truck struck her car, crushing it and sending it 90 feet in the opposite direction.
 She sustained a C1 spinal cord injury and a traumatic brain stem injury, leaving her skull detached from her spine by a centimeter.

 By God’s grace, Chelsey made it to the hospital alive, but she was in a stage 3 coma and placed on life support.
 Expectations of survival were extremely low.
 Nearly two weeks later, she miraculously started to breath on her own and was able to move her eyes in response to questions.

 The jubilation over that recovery soon turned into heartache.
 Chelsey was diagnosed with locked-in syndrome (LIS).
 LIS is a very rare neurological condition where a person is completely cognitively aware but is paralyzed below the eyes.
 Unable to coordinate breathing and vocal cords, a person can only communicate through vertical eye movements and blinking.
 Doctors gave a prognosis of permanent LIS.